Types of Personal Injury Lawsuits

 - Physician prescribes a medication to which a patient has an allergy

-- Nurse administers an incorrect does of a medication
+- Nurse administers an incorrect dose of a medication

 - Nurse administers a medication to the wrong patient